-JENNIFER WORCESTER MOORE, Director of Administration
+JENNIFER WORCESTER MOORE, Executive Director

-KEVIN PAWLAK, Education Specialist
+KEVIN PAWLAK, Director of Education

 Photograph at top: View near Scuffleburg, close to the Mosby Heritage Area Association headquarters at Atoka, Fauquier County.